-For historical comparatives, see the non-GAAP Financial Performance Measures section of this MD&A.
+For historical comparatives, see the non-GAAP Financial Performance Measures section of the company's MD&A dated February 23, 2024 for the financial year ended December 31, 2023.

-Photo: Sarah Kaind, Data Capture Specialist, standing in front of the Phase 2 concentrator feed conveyors.
+Sarah Kaind, Data Capture Specialist, standing in front of the Phase 2 concentrator feed conveyors.

-Photo: Junior Davis, SMPP Supervisor (left) and Tendayi Manyangedze, Supervisor E&I (right) consult at the new underground pump station at the Kakula North underground.
+Junior Davis, SMPP Supervisor (left) and Tendayi Manyangedze, Supervisor E&I (right) consult at the new underground pump station at the Kakula North underground.